jonemo/blog.jonasneubert.com/content/posts/2022-09-30-barcode-reading-python.md

 ### zxing C++

 The zxing code repo once contained a sub-directory with a C++ rewrite of the library which was deleted around 2018.
-The "zxing-cpp" project now maintains a fork of this C++ code in [this Github repo](https://github.com/zxing-cpp/zxing-cpp).
-The official Python bindings for the fork are in the [zxing-cpp PyPI package](https://pypi.org/project/zxing-cpp/). zxing-cpp is very actively maintained and exceeds its parent in performance and functionality.
+The "zxing-cpp" project ~now maintains a fork of this C++ code in~[^3] picked up the idea and wrote a second C++ port [this Github repo](https://github.com/zxing-cpp/zxing-cpp).
+The official Python bindings for the ~fork~ project are in the [zxing-cpp PyPI package](https://pypi.org/project/zxing-cpp/). zxing-cpp is very actively maintained and exceeds its parent in performance and functionality.
 Just like its Java parent, zxing C++ is licensed under the Apache 2.0 license.

 MicroQR is the one symbology supported by zxing C++ on top of the original zxing's.

 There is only one PyPI package that wraps Zxing C++, and it is the main recommendation at the top of this blog post: [**zxing-cpp**](https://pypi.org/project/zxing-cpp/).

-Note that there is [another Github repo named `zxing-cpp`](https://github.com/glassechidna/zxing-cpp) that is also a fork of the original Zxing C++ port.
+Note that there is [another Github repo named `zxing-cpp`](https://github.com/glassechidna/zxing-cpp) that is ~also~ a fork of the original Zxing C++ port.
 This project seems discontinued, with the last update in 2019.
 The PyPI package [zxinglight](https://pypi.org/project/zxinglight) is a Python wrapper for this discontinued other port.

 ### libdmtx